ebarylko/cmpt-476/assignment-3/assignment-3.md

 If not, the parity of the two other qubits is 1.

+There are three cases to consider for the circuit:
+* Both of the first two qubits are 0
+* Only one of the first two qubits are 1
+* Both of the first two qubits are 0

+**Case 1: both qubits are 0**

+If both qubits are zero, then the ancilla bit will not be turned on and will return us 0 for the parity of the other two qubits.
+This matches the actual parity.

+**Case 2: Only one of the qubits are 1**

+The ancilla bit will be turned on by the bit that is in the one state, and will have nothing done to it by the other bit.

+Measuring the ancilla bit, we will obtain 1, which is the parity of the first two qubits.

+**Case 3: both of the qubits are 1**

+The ancilla bit will be turned on by one bit and will be turned off by the other bit.

+Measuring the ancilla bit, we will obtain 0, which is the parity of the first two qubits.

 ## Question three

 ### Calculate the density matrix of {( 1√2 |0⟩ + 1√2 |+⟩, 1)}